ShipitSmarter/vscode-stitch/README.md

 You can create a secret using the *Command Palette* (`Ctrl`+`Shift`+`P`) and searching for `Stitch: Create Secret`.

-After you chose the environment and entered the value, the secret is copied to your `clipboard`.
+After you chose the environment and entered the value, the secret is inserted to you active document, or copied to your `clipboard`.

 ## Basic Integration structure